dpshah23/Bloggy-API/README.md

-# Bloggy : A interactive blog website
+# Bloggy : A interactive blog Application